CSC207-UofT/207-course-notes/01-introduction-to-java.md

 Let's look at a few concepts we need in order to confidently write client code that uses other classes.
 In the next chapter, we will learn more about defining our own custom classes.

 ### 1.5.1.
+Abstractions

+An _abstraction_ is a simplified view of something complex.
+For example, in first year, you saw the memory model, which is an abstraction of how computer memory works for a running program.
+We can simplify that memory model further: an arrow means that a variable contains the memory address of an object (and thus points to that object), and so we don't need to write those memory addresses — the particular memory addresses don't matter, just that the pointer exists.
+This is an abstraction on the abstraction!

+Classes and interfaces are another kind of abstraction.
+When we write a program that manipulates data — tax information, students at a university, it could be almost anything — we need to represent that data in our program.
+For example, a `Student` class would have a name and student number but probably not weight and height.
+Those details are not relevant to the program so we don't need to represent them.
+Class `Student` is an abstraction of a student.

+### 1.5.1.
 Instantiating an object